 At California College of the Arts (CCA), we understand that providing healthcare benefits is one important way we care for our employees and their families.
-The guides (to the right of the page) provides an overview of your benefits and the information you will need to make the choices that are right for you and your eligible dependents for the 2020 benefits plan year.
+The guides (to the right of the page) provides an overview of your benefits and the information you will need to make the choices that are right for you and your eligible dependents for the 2021 benefit plan year.
 Please also take a moment to review updated benefit information related to COVID-19 by clicking here.

 - Medical Benefits